-These cloth nappies are made of soft layers of fabric, such as cotton or bamboo, which are folded over into a pad shape and placed inside a fitted, leak-proof cover.
+These cloth nappies are made of soft layers of fabric, like cotton or bamboo, which are folded over into a pad shape and placed inside a fitted, leak-proof cover.
 They’re not bulky, but they’re less absorbent than other types of reusable nappies.
 They dry quickly.
 You might need two or three different sizes.
 Pre-folds are quite cheap.

 These are also called contoured or shaped nappies.
 They can be made of layers of cotton, fleece, hemp or bamboo.
-Used with a leak-proof cover, they usually fasten with velcro or press studs.
+You use them with a leak-proof cover, and they usually fasten with velcro or press studs.
 Some have an absorbent insert.
 Fitted nappies come in one-size-fits-most and different sizes.
 They’re easy to change.
 They’re slower to dry and more expensive than cloth squares and pre-folds.

 These cloth nappies have a leak-proof outer shell sewn together with a soft inner layer.
 There are inserts in the ‘pocket’ between the shell and the inner layer to absorb liquid.
 Inserts can be made of different materials, which absorb different amounts of liquid.
 They’re easy to use and dry quickly, but you need to take out the inserts before washing and put them back in afterwards.
 They come in one-size-fits-most and different sizes.